Ronald-TR/Delphi-Web-Framework/README.md

 ## Using this you have a few resources very usefull  ##
 * **Instantly run**

-  It's a singleton, so... you're be able to have a global Context of the current client in your application.
+  It's a singleton, so... just call, add your resources and run the StartServer method!

 * **Easly publish resources**